agsb/jelly/documents/CircuitDesign.md

 One eeprom At28C16, U2, takes Q0-Q7 from U5 into A0-A7, takes M0-M2 from U1 into A8-A10, gives Q0-Q7 into U6;

 One latch 74HC754, U6, takes Q0-Q7 from U2 into D0-D7, giving Q0-Q7 as D0-D7 into data bus, output enable is /OE6, clock is CLK6;

-*** One bi-direcional switch, U8, 74HC245, uses D0-D7 as A0-A7 from data bus, uses B0-B7 as D0-D7 to device bus, /OE is /OE8, DIR is DIR8.

-When M3 is high, it is used to enable clock for U6 and load the lookup table for math functions and translate opcode;
+When M3 is high, it is used to enable clock for U6 and load results from lookup table for math functions and translate opcode; The lookup table does more unary math operations over a byte than increase and decrease.

 #### Table Lookup
 | name | M0 | M1 | M2 | action |